jmjuanes/folio/README.md

 Pull requests are always welcome.
 For new features or major changes, please open first a [new issue](https://github.com/jmjuanes/folio/issues) to discuss the new features or the changes you want to add to Folio.

+## Credits

+- The images for the Stickers tool have been adapted from the [Microsoft Fluent Emojis collection](https://github.com/microsoft/fluentui-emoji), which is licensed under the [MIT License](https://github.com/microsoft/fluentui-emoji/blob/main/LICENSE).
+We would like to extend our gratitude to Microsoft for making these high-quality emojis available for use.

 ## License

 Code is released under the [MIT](./LICENSE) license.